jngaravitoc/Garavito-Camargo/02_research.md

 ---

 I am mainly interested in learning about the nature of Dark Matter from a galactic dynamics perspective.
-In particular, satellite-host interactions such as the Large Magellanic Cloud (LMC) and the Milky Way.
+In particular, in satellite-host interactions, such as the Large Magellanic Cloud (LMC) and the Milky Way.
+Below you can find a summary of the work I've done in the past.
-I've run numerical simulations and build MW's DM halo potentials using Basis Field Expansions (BFE) to accurately capture its time evolution in the last 2 Gyrs.

 ### [Quantifying the impact of the Large Magellanic Cloud on the structure of the Milky Way’s dark matter halo using Basis Function Expansions](./mwlmc_bfe)